Join us in delivering clinical excellence – Recruiting now!

 Most cases of lung cancer are diagnosed after it has already spread beyond the lungs, however, the prognosis is more favourable the earlier it is detected.

-Lung Cancer Awareness Month is focused on challenging the stereotypes and misconceptions around lung cancer, as well as raising awareness of the symptoms.
+It’s important we challenge the stereotypes and misconceptions around lung cancer, as well as raising awareness of the symptoms.
 According to the Roy Castle Lung Cancer Foundation, when lung cancer is caught early it can be successfully treated.

 The symptoms